sourcefuse/loopback4-microservice-catalog/packages/cli/src/generators/microservice/docs/docker-builds.md

 ## Legacy full builds

-`Dockerfile` does the whole build in the image: `npm ci`, `npm run build --workspaces`, `npm prune --omit=dev`, then it copies the result.
+`Dockerfile` does the whole build in the image: `npm ci`, `patch-package` when the repo has `patches/`, `npm run build --workspaces`, `npm prune --omit=dev`, then it copies the result.
 It needs no deps image and no host build.

 It is slow.
 Each image runs its own `npm ci` over the full monorepo lockfile, and parallel installs can use all of the agent's memory.
 That is why the pipeline runs legacy builds with `--concurrency 1`.
 The traced build runs one shared install, so it can use `--concurrency 4`.